 Here are a few ideas from some lovely bloggers if you fancy trying your hand at some arts and crafts.

 Louise from Messy Little Monster has a fab egg box dragon puppet.
-It is a really simple task for kids to do and always good to do a bit of junk modelling and upcycling.
+It is a really simple craft for kids and always good to do a bit of junk modelling and upcycling.

 This Chinese dragon mask by Wendy at Daisies and Pie looks like loads of fun to make.
 The kids could really go to town on this especially with the tissue paper fire!